See for yourself!

 What is the Bridge Program?

 The Bridge Program is an alternative way to provide an Ambrose education for your child.
 It provides two days of on-campus instruction plus lesson plans for three days of parent-led instruction at home.
-Bridge Program teachers are available for questions and help on home days and provide all grading and planning.
+Bridge Program teachers are available for questions and help on home days and provide most grading and planning.

 How does it work?

 Your child will attend a full day of classes on Mondays and Wednesdays (grades 7 and up also attend a half day on Thursdays with the option of adding electives to make it a full day).
 On home days, you act as a co-teacher by instructing your child in the provided lesson plans on Tuesday, Thursday, and Friday (Tuesday and Friday for grades 7 and up).

 But I’ve never taught before.
 How could I do the Bridge Program?

 Actually, you have!
 You are your child’s first and best teacher.
 We support our co-teachers (that’s you) with training, support materials, and real-time help from your child’s on-campus teacher during home days.
 Our proven curriculum has been adapted to the needs of Bridge parents and can be easily implemented at home.